School of Media Living Learning Community

 The School of Media Living Learning Community will provide you with:

-In a WKU Living Learning Program (LLP), students with similar academic or social interests live together on a residence hall floor and participate in activities tailored to their specific majors or interests.
+In a WKU Living Learning Community (LLC), students with similar academic or social interests live together on a residence hall floor and participate in activities tailored to their specific majors or interests.

 What does the School of Media LLC Offer?

-Students in the School of Media LLC will be invited to social events — such as movie nights, game nights or tailgating — as well as other programs designed with their academic interests in mind.
-The LLC Faculty Fellow will serve as a resource to help you transition to college life with regular office hours in Normal Hall and other forms of outreach.
+Students in the School of Media LLC will take several classes together throughout the year, giving them built-in study partners living on the same floor.
+Throughout the year, students will be invited to LLC-only social events — such as game nights, tailgating or off-campus excursions — as well as other programs designed with their academic interests in mind.
+The LLC Faculty Fellow will also serve as a resource to help you transition to college life by meeting with you one-on-one throughout the year to get to know you individually and provide individualized help to navigate college life and share resources to help you succeed.

 What Classes will you take?